Ricardosgeral/relier/README.md

 *`$ sudo i2cdetect -y 1`*.
  You should see number ***48*** in the matrix (row 40, column 8).
- Otherwise, something is not connected correctly, or I2C protocol has not been enabled (the bash file [*raspbian-post-install.sh*](https://github.com/Ricardosgeral/relier/blob/master/bash/raspbian-post-install.sh) should have done that!).
+ Otherwise, something is not connected correctly, or I2C protocol has not been enabled (again, the bash file [*raspbian-post-install.sh*](https://github.com/Ricardosgeral/relier/blob/master/bash/raspbian-post-install.sh) should have done that !).
 - If you want to check if the Linux service units running on reboot/shutdown are active, check their status.
  ```
  $ sudo systemctl status rcshut